DeutscherBundesjugendring/epartool/README.md

 ## <a name="requirements"></a>Requirements

-* PHP 7.3 or higer
+* PHP 7.3 or higher
 * PHP extensions:
     * GD
     * mbstring